 Task Training.
 Before scanning, the experimenter walked participants through each step of the Social Rejection task (referred to as the "photograph" task to participants) and the Physical Pain task (referred to as the "heat" task to participants).
 They were told that that during the "photograph" task they would see the photographs of their ex-partner and friend.
 The experimenter explained that beneath each photograph, the cue-phrases they generated earlier would appear.
 When they saw each photograph they were asked to look directly at it and think about how they felt during the specific experience associated with the cue-phrase.
-Thus, when participants viewed the photograph of their ex-partner they were directed to think about how they felt during their break-up experience with that person; when they viewed the photograph of their friend they were directed to think about how they felt during their positive experience with that person.
-During the Physical Pain task, participants were instructed to focus on the fixation cross that appeared on the screen during the trials and think about the sensations they experienced as the thermode on their arm heated up.
+Thus, when participants viewed the photograph of their ex-partner they were directed to think about how they felt during their break-up experience with that person; when they viewed the photograph of their friend they were directed to think about how they felt during the friend to focus on the fixation cross that appeared on the screen during the trials and think about the sensations they experience as the thermode on their arm heated up.
 They were then instructed how to rate their affect after each type of trial and how to perform the visuospatial control task (see Fig. 1 for a description of these tasks and events).

 Functional MRI Acquisition and Analysis.
-Whole-brain functional data were acquired on a GE 1.5 T scanner in 24 axial slices ($3.5 \times 3.5 \times 4.5$ mm voxels) parallel to the anterior commissure-posterior commissure (AC-PC) line with a T2-weighted spiral in-out sequence developed by Dr. Gary Glover [repetition time (TR) = 2,000 ms, echo time (TE) = 40 ms, flip angle = 84, field of view (FOV) = 22 cm].
-Structural data were acquired with a T1-weighted spoiled gradient-recalled sequence ($1 \times 1 \times 1$ mm; TR = 19 ms, TE = 5 ms, flip angle = 20).
+Whole-brain functional data were acquired on a GE 1.5 T scanner in 24 axial slices $(3.5 \times 3.5 \times 4.5 \text{ mm voxels})$ parallel to the anterior commissure-posterior commissure (AC-PC) line with a T2\-weighted spiral in-out sequence developed by Dr. Gary Glover [repetition time (TR) = 2,000 ms, echo time (TE) = 40 ms, flip angle = 84, field of view (FOV) = 22 cm].
+Structural data were acquired with a T1-weighted spoiled gradient-recalled sequence ( $1 \times 1 \times 1$ mm; TR = 19 ms, TE = 5 ms, flip angle = 20).